 And so from start to finish, this whole process can take anywhere from four to six weeks and it’s important for people to understand that it is more than just the journey itself.
 So that really brings us to the end of our session for the day.
 I hope this is helpful for you as far as understanding expectations as well as kind of what it looks like when you commit to one of these experiences.

 You can download episodes of the Psychedelic Passage podcast.
-Look for all of our episodes by going to CannabisRadio.com or you can subscribe to the show on Apple Podcast, Amazon, Spotify and IHeartRadio, or wherever you get your podcast.
+Subscribe to the show on Apple Podcast, Amazon, Spotify and IHeartRadio, or wherever you get your podcast.
 Thanks again for joining today and we’re looking forward to seeing you next week.

 To all of the psychedelic enthusiasts sitting across this screen, we invite you to check out some more informative content on our blog page.
 If you’re looking to embark on a therapeutic psychedelic experience or simply want to learn more about our process and the resources available to you, we empower you to book a consultation with us!
 That’s all for now our fellow psychonauts.
 Safe journey!